Cycle 3

 At the end of the task, don’t forget to repeat any words that required correction.

-This task introduces students to blending words that consist of three continuous phonemes.
-Examples: fan, man, some, yes, and race.
+This task introduces students to saying words that consist of three continuous sounds the fast way.
+These words are fan, man, some, yes, and race.
 (The word of is the only exception in this task.)

-This is also the first time students will blend the phonemes of six words in one task.
+This is also the first time students will say the sounds of six words the fast way in one task.

-Note that the script calls for you to say the first word, fan, in its blended form (the “fast way”) before you say it in it’s segmented form (the “slow way”).
+Note that the script calls for you to say the first word, fan, the “fast way” before you say it the “slow way”.
 But you should not do that for any of the remaining words in the task.
 For those, you should begin by saying the word the “slow way.”

 Make sure not to pause between any sounds, especially after the initial sounds in fan, some, and race.